Taste the real Alphono Mango SHOP NOW

 GI tag stands for Geographical Indication Tag.

 These products have a specific geographical origin and possess qualities due to that origin.
-Therefore, these products carry a Geographical Indication GI tag.
+Therefore, they carry a Geographical Indication (GI) tag.

 It is a marker or sign that indicates that a product originates from a specific region.